microsoft/VCD/README.md

 ## Download

-Clone the repository and use one of the methods below to download the video clips:
+Clone the repository and use *one of the methods* below to download the video clips:

 ```bash
 git clone https://github.com/microsoft/VCD.git
 cd download
 ```
-### Using Bash
+### Method 1: Using Bash

 Run the bash code to download the files in the current directory: